Midnight-Coder/FaB-Calendar/README.md

 # FaB-Calendar
-A simple calendar app that plots events for a single day
+A simple calendar app that plots events for a single day.
+Experiments with HTML 5 boiler plate